Bellevue rehab center accepts COVID-19 patients to help hospitals

 But it turns out there’s a bit more to the story.

-Hillcrest operates a long term care facility and a health and rehab center in two separate buildings.
+Hillcrest operates a long term care facility and a health and rehab center in separate wings of one building.
 Still, when Margaret Steele, 73, found people battling the coronavirus shared her temporary address, she was worried.

 Steele recovered from open heart surgery in the rehab facility for a few weeks following a heart attack.
 While there she said a nurse told her there were seventeen virus cases.
 “It did scare me.” she admitted, both because of her age and also because she had just undergone such a serious treatment.